Key Tips for Visiting Yorktown, Virginia

 If you want to stay in the heart of historic Yorktown, you might enjoy the highly rated Hornsby House Inn.
 The Inn is just a few minutes’ drive from the American Revolution Museum at Yorktown.
 It offers free private parking and free Wi-Fi.
 Check availability now.

-Between the American Revolution Museum and Yorktown Battlefield you’ll have as much as you can handle of learning about the important events that led to the Revolution and then how it ended.
-And while you can do both in one day, you many find that you need more time.
+Between the American Revolution Museum and Yorktown Battlefield, you’ll have as much as you can handle learning about the important events that led to the Revolution and then how it ended.
+And while you can do both in one day, you may find that you need more time.

 More articles about things to do in the Historic Triangle